-Ivanka Trump Tops Her Father Donald Trump’s List Of ‘Great Beauties,’ Howard Stern Tells David Letterman
+Ivanka Trump Tops Father Donald Trump’s List Of ‘Great Beauties,’ Howard Stern Tells David Letterman

 “First of all, the great beauties are not actresses. … Anyone who works in the entertainment industry, really, I’ve only seen 6s and 7s,” Trump said.

 Howard Stern responded by suggesting that Angelina Jolie is definitely deserving of being rated much higher than this, but Donald Trump insisted that the Tomb Raider star is just a “7.”
-According to Donald, he finds his daughter Ivanka much more attractive than the Oscar winner who once won Vanity Fair‘s “Most Beautiful Woman in the World” poll.
+According to Donald, he finds his daughter, Ivanka, much more attractive than the Oscar winner who once won Vanity Fair‘s “Most Beautiful Woman in the World” poll.

 “You know who’s a great beauty?
 My daughter, Ivanka.
 Now she’s a 10!”
 Stern recounted Donald Trump saying.